 - Lack of physical activity results in tight muscles.

 - A person might damage their piriformis muscle by improperly lifting something.

-- Failure to warm up before physical activity or to stretch properly afterwards.
+- Failure to warm up before physical activity or to stretch properly afterward.

 - Running long distances or overexerting.